 In an increasingly complex environment Chief procurement officers have to face many procurement challenges.
-They can no longer focus purely on reducing costs and delivering goods and services.
-As the role of procurement within organisations continues to expand, so the challenges faced increase.
-This article focuses on some of the procurement challenges and how to manage them.
+They can no longer focus purely on reducing costs and delivering goods and services:

 End-to-end procurement challenges

 It’s easy for procurement teams to simply record what is seen as the ‘most important’ aspects of the procurement process.
-But when it comes to challenges, particularly those that escalate to legal proceedings, a secure, end-to-end audit process can provide the vital information which resolves a situation quickly or secures a win.
+But when it comes to analysis of specific issues, particularly those that escalate to legal proceedings, a secure, end-to-end process can provide the vital information which resolves a situation quickly or secures a win.

 It is essential to Incorporate risk management into supply processes from the very start.
 Assessing the risk of each provider, understanding their supply chain and putting plans in place in case things should go wrong is important to secure the supply chain.